 The reason why personal injury settlements are not taxable is simple.
 The entire idea behind the income tax system is that you pay tax on gains.
 However, a personal injury settlement is not a gain at all.
 It’s simply compensation for a loss.

 In other words, when the entire court case is said and done, and you’ve gotten your total settlement, legally, you aren’t considered ahead at all, even if you are ahead financially.
 You’ve simply had your losses made up to you.

 Generally speaking, your settlement will be tax-free if it is:

 - Compensation for physical injuries or physical sickness, defined as “observable, bodily harm”

-- Resulting from a traditional tort, meaning a settlement related to a car accident, slip and fall accident, or other unexpected injury
+- Resulting from a traditional tort, meaning a settlement related to a car accident, slip and fall accident, or another unexpected injury

-It’s possible that these situations will only apply to part of your settlement—for example, if you already deducted emergency room costs last year but haven’t yet deducted surgery costs from this year.
+It’s possible that these situations will only apply to part of your settlement.
+For example, if you already deducted emergency room costs last year but haven’t yet removed surgery costs from this year.

 According to the Official Code of Georgia Annotated (OCGA) §51-12-5.1, particularly personal injury cases can qualify for punitive damages.
 Punitive damages get awarded to personal injuries on top of their compensatory damages.
 While not all cases qualify for punitive damages, those that do will get their punitive damages taxed.

 The Internal Revenue Service (IRS) guidelines on settlements and taxability clearly state that punitive damages must get reported as other income.
 But, don’t worry.
 Just because you get awarded for punitive damage doesn’t mean the rest of your settlement will get taxed.
 Only the money you receive for punitive damages will face taxation.